pengx17/logseq-plugin-heatmap/readme.md

 ## How to use?

-Until Logseq has a plugin marketplace, you need to

-- turn on Logseq developer mode
+Firstly, turn on Logseq developer mode

+### Option 1: directly install via Marketplace

+### Option 2: manually load

 - [download the prebuilt package here](https://github.com/pengx17/logseq-plugin-heatmap/releases)
 - unzip the zip file and load from Logseq plugins page